 "It's been so inspiring to watch Mr. Kochevar move his own arm and hand just by thinking about it," Hochberg said.
 "As an extraordinary participant in this research, he's teaching us how to design a new generation of neurotechnologies that we all hope will one day restore mobility and independence for people with paralysis."

-Man with quadriplegia employs injury bridging technologies to move again - just by thinking
+YouTube Video Clip - Man with quadriplegia employs injury bridging technologies to move again - just by thinking - Brain Interface Technology Video.

 Other researchers involved with the study include: Francis R. Willett, Daniel Young, William Memberg, Brian Murphy, PhD, and P. Hunter Peckham, PhD, from Case Western Reserve; Jennifer Sweet, MD, from UH; Harry Hoyen, MD,and Michael Keith, MD, from MetroHealth Medical Center and CWRU School of Medicine; and John Simeral, PhD from Brown University and Providence VA Medical Center.